gtamilse/ansible-lab/Network_Automation_with_Ansible.md

 ```

----

 # Lab Files
 - To browse the files: http://172.16.101.93
 - If you want to copy any file: `$ scp cisco@172.16.101.93:/var/www/html/file .`

 ---

-# R. Managing Playbooks
-- In this section, we will use roles and templates.
+# Ansible Roles and Jinja2 Templating
 - Roles and templates help to simplify, modularize, and scale playbooks.
+- In this section, we will become familar with Ansible Roles directory structure, and utilize Jinja2 Templates to generate router configs.

 ---

-## R1.
-Import playbooks
+## Exercise 1 - Importing other playbooks
 - In the earlier sections, you created two playbooks: basic_ios_cmd.yml and basic_xr_cmd.yml
 - Excecute the two playbooks and ensure they work:
   - `$ ansible-playbook basic_ios_cmd.yml`